 Not only does the Castle Doctrine provide a valid defense against criminal prosecution, it also contains a clause that shields the occupant of the home from civil personal injury or wrongful death lawsuits.
 Without this clause, the intruder or their family or estate could sue for medical bills, property damage, and punitive damages for pain and suffering.
 Using a firearm in self-defense is very different from misusing the firearm or allowing it to fall into the hands of a child or other person that has no business touching it.

-Don’t hesitate to contact the professionals at Crowe, Arnold & Majors today for a free consultation.
+Don’t hesitate to contact the Dallas personal injury lawyers at Crowe, Arnold & Majors today for a free consultation.